explorable-viz/esop2025/author-response/response.md

 ### Reviewer B

+- _Q1.
+Data provenance vs. understanding poorly designed charts_.
+We clarify this in (R4) above.
-- _Difficult terminology and concepts in first 2 sections._ Introducing the key ideas was a challenge, especially given the multiple dimensions of "duality" (conjugates, De Morgan duals, adjoints), and we agree that this should be improved.
+- _Q2.
+Suffices for vs. demanded by_.
+Introducing the key ideas was a challenge, given the multiple dimensions of "duality" (conjugates, De Morgan duals, adjoints), and we agree this should be improved.
 We will give an intuition and definition for the De Morgan dual, but will also try to do a better job of the transition from the "adjoint" setting (`\triangledown` and `\blacktriangleup`) to the conjugate setting (`\triangledown` and `\triangleup`, and explain the role of the De Morgan dual in connecting these two.
-- _Data provenance vs. understanding poorly designed charts_.
-We clarify this in (Q4) above.
 - _Data dependencies vs. control dependencies_.
 We stated this a bit misleadingly -- we do track branching on content of data, using the pattern-matching rules which identify the (partial) value that was consumed in order to select a branch, but this is not distinguished from any other kind of dependency.
 However, as your